ajrgodfrey/LetsUseRNow/readme.md

 The project has been worked on sporadically over the last six years, sometimes faster than I expect, often slower than I'd like.
 I know some sections are incomplete.
 If you feel there is room for you to help on some of the English sections then please do offer.

+If you want to start a translation project, then again, please offer.

+ ## Changes

+### July 2016
+- switched the Blind version to use mathjax for representing mathematical expressions.
+This is because screen reader support for mathematics has really grown over the last six months to a year and I am now ready to say that I am confident users can handle this content.
+- made additions to offer more comments specifically targeted to the needs of the blind audience.
+- some clean up to get the SVG links into the RChunk files that they belong to; this should have been done prior to upload to GitHub.
+- removed some files containing nothing but white space; altered Make*Lang*.bat files accordingly.